intel/intel-xpu-backend-for-triton/DEVELOPMENT.md

 ## Tips and Tricks

 * Building Triton with `compile-triton.sh` can be memory intensive due to compiling several large dependencies from source.
 Use the environment variable `MAX_JOBS=8` on machines with < 64GB of memory.
-* Pre-installed wheels can be fetched with the GitHub CLI tool `gh`.
+* Pre-built wheels will be fetched during invocation of the `test-triton.sh` script if the GitHub CLI tool `gh` is installed.
 The default version on Ubuntu 22.04 is too old to support some flags we use, so install the latest from GitHub APT repo using [these instructions](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).